 Want to explore Cuba differently?
 Have a local plan your trip.

 While it is true Americans can’t travel to Cuba solely to chill out by the hotel pool (technically speaking), it doesn’t mean you can’t go to Cuba for your vacation.
 If you want to go on food tours of Havana, spend afternoons at the beach, and dance the night away, it’s all possible.
 You just have to know how.

 Americans can travel to Cuba in numerous ways.
-All that matters is that your trip fits into one of twelve categories of legal travel defined by the US government.
-All twelve categories are listed below. however, most trips qualify under the Support for the Cuban People category.
+All that matters is that your trip fits into one of 11 (formerly 12) categories of legal travel defined by the US government.
+All eleven categories are listed below.
+However, most trips qualify under the Support for the Cuban People category.
 Categories are self-declared and regulated on the honor system; travelers only need an itinerary that shows a full-time schedule of qualifying activities (a ViaHero trip planner can help with that).

 The 12 Travel Categories of Legal Travel for Americans:

 - Official business for the US government, foreign government, and certain intergovernmental organizations

 - Professional research

 - Educational activities and people to people travel

 - Activities of private foundations or research or educational institutes